Quadtree/LD50/ideas.md

 - Carry: Grab orbiting objects and bring them to the portal.
 - Scan: Fly through the middle of gas planets to get something.
 Do it as many times as you can!

+# TODO
+- Display of tapped-out planets on minimap
+- Various levels of atmospheric thickness
+- Add in something were if you exit the system you die

+# Done
+- Fix planet surface issue